laradumps/laradumps-docs/docs/laravel/get-started/configuration.md

 You can also run `php artisan ds:init` at any time to modify the settings via the wizard.

+---

 ## Configuration options

+LaraDumps options and their respective configurations are detailed in this section.

 ### Host